Birdchain/whitepaper-business/README.md

 ## SMS F.A.Q.
 **Will Birdchain send messages to my contact list?**
-No. Birdchain will send SMS messages only to numbers that are provided by company.
-Businesses will have to collect their database of contacts by its own.
-Birdchain will only facilitate the service of A2P SMS distribution.
+No. Birdchain will send SMS messages only to the numbers provided by the company.
+Businesses will have to collect their own contact database.
+Birdchain will only facilitate the A2P SMS distribution service.

 **How will operators react to your service?**
-It is unlikely for operators to take any real actions in the next three-four years.
-First, we assume SMS delivery is of low importance to them as it generates relatively small profits.
-Second, we assume operators will not risk to get sued for privacy violations (reading private messages) and even if they would win, the cost of victory would be too high.
-Third, if Birdchain app user will not send more messages per day/month than he/she can send according to his/her operator’s Fair Usage Agreement, operator will not have any pretext to check what messages were sent from the phone.
+It is unlikely for operators to take any real action in the next three-four years.
+First of all, we assume that SMS delivery is of low importance to them as it generates relatively small profits.
+Secondly, we assume that operators are not going to risk getting sued for privacy violation (reading private messages) and even if they won, the cost of victory would be too high.
+Thirdly, if a Birdchain app user does not send more messages per day/month than they can send according to their operator’s Fair Usage Agreement, operator will not have any pretext to check what messages were sent from the phone.

 **How Birdchain will protect privacy of a sender?**
-The number of the sender will be visible to the person who received SMS.
-There is no way to avoid it at the moment.
-We understand that this might be a drawback for some potential app users so, from the earliest versions of Birdchain, we will implement several security features:
+Sender’s number will be visible to the person who receives SMS.
+At the moment, there is no way to avoid it.
+We understand that this might be a drawback for some potential app users so, from the earliest Birdchain versions, we are going to implement several security features:

-First, we will not send transactional or promotional messages to contact list of the Birdchain app user - the message will be delivered from someone else's phone.
+Firstly, we will not send transactional or promotional messages to Birdchain app user’s contact list.
+The message will be delivered from someone else's phone.

-Second, the name of sending company will be clearly stated in the message text so that receiver would know who to contact in case he/she wanted to cancel the subscription.
+Secondly, the name of the sending company will be clearly stated in the message text so that receiver would know who to contact in case he/she wanted to cancel the subscription.

-Third, for 72 hours after sending the promotional or transactional message Birdchain app will block all incoming calls and messages from that specific number.
-It means that person who received SMS will not be able to contact person whose phone was used to send that SMS.
+Thirdly, for the first 72 hours after sending the promotional or transactional message, Birdchain app will block all incoming calls and messages from the specific number to which it will been sent.
+It means that the person who receives an SMS will not be able to contact the person whose phone was used to deliver it.

 **How much money people will be able to earn?**
-Answer to this question highly depends on a country and demand of Birdchain service.
-Rough calculations suggest that under average conditions Birdchain app user in USA could **earn 50-100 USD per month**.
-More or less the same amount could be earned in most of the world.
-Exceptions: in developing countries earnings can be lower due to lower prices of regular A2P SMS service; under perfect conditions in Germany and Belgium monthly earnings could reach 300 euros.
+The answer to this question strongly depends on the country and demand for the Birdchain service.
+Rough calculations suggest that under average conditions a Birdchain app user in the USA could earn **50-100 USD** per month.
+More or less the same amount could be earned in most parts of the world.
+Exceptions: in developing countries earnings may be lower due to lower regular A2P SMS service prices; under perfect conditions in Germany and Belgium monthly earnings could reach up to 300 euros.
 These are theoretical estimations and may be different after applying Birdchain in real life.

 *Please note that Birdchain itself does not guarantee any payments to its users.*